-“It’s extremely hard to rinse the hair without getting blue on the ends of blonde, usually because of the porosity of the hair,” she explains.
+“It’s extremely hard to rinse the hair without getting blue on the ends of blonde, usually because of the hair’s porosity,” she explains.
 “Curly clip-in extensions were used to complete this style to give it the extra contrast.”

 Ombre blue shades are a very high-maintenance color.
-It can turn/fade to green depending on the stylist’s formulation and/or the level of your hair.
-Make sure you are ready for the upkeep which is time-consuming and expensive, but totally worth it when you have this dreamy mermaid hair!
+It can turn/fade to green depending on the stylist’s formulation and the level of your hair.
+Please ensure you are ready for the upkeep, which is time-consuming and expensive, but worth it when you have this dreamy mermaid hair!

 #11: Dark Brown to Blue Ombre

 “The coolest part about galactic dark brown to blue tips balayage is that it’s a tasteful way to have vivids with less upkeep,” says hairstylist Jordan Hoisington of Minneapolis, MN.

-The maintenance for this ombre blue hair is cold water with sulfate-free shampoo and conditioner.
+This ombre blue hair is maintained in cold water with sulfate-free shampoo and conditioner.
 Pureology and Davines are quality protective shampoos and conditioners!
 Do minimal washing with lots of dry shampoo for longevity.

-Hoisington also says, “wash the hair as normal, but avoid a harsh scrubbing over the vivids.
-Squishing the shampoo through the ends is a lot more gentle and keeps the fantasy colors separate while cleansing the hair.
-Try Overtone to maintain fashion colors between appointments, so they’re always looking fresh.”
+Hoisington says, “Wash the hair as normal but avoid a harsh scrubbing over the vivids.
+Squishing the shampoo through the ends is gentler and keeps the fantasy colors separate while cleansing the hair.
+Try Overtone to maintain fashion colors between appointments, so they always look fresh.”

 #12: Icy Blue Ombre for Wavy Hair

 Flawlessly work with the natural sexy waves of your icy blue hair by dyeing it sapphire from roots to ends!
-This cool blue ombre hairstyle is one of the blue hair color ideas that might be challenging to achieve and maintain, but it’s obviously worth it.
+This cool blue ombre hairstyle is one of the blue hair color ideas that might be challenging to achieve and maintain, but it’s worth it.

 #13: Dark Purple to Denim Blue Ombre

 Look at this dark purple to denim blue ombre hair idea on long, wavy hair!
-This work of art has a galaxy vibe, which is full of vibrant colors.
-The splashes of blue and purple blend well together.
+This work of art has a galaxy vibe, full of vibrant colors—the splashes of blue and purple blend well together.
 Start to revamp your style and opt for such ombre hair colors!

 #14: Violet to Dark Blue Ombre